Ruli Peaberry

 Great intensity and complexity.
 Blackcurrant, red berries and vanilla coke with black tea on the finish.

 This peaberry lot was produced using coffee cherry from 45 smallholder farmers who deliver to Ruli washing station, one of three washing stations owned by the Dukunde Kawa Cooperative.
-Ruli is located close to the small town of Mususa, in the Ruli Sector or Gakenke District, in Rwanda’s rugged and mountainous Northern Province.
+Ruli is located close to the small town of Musasa, in the Ruli Sector or Gakenke District, in Rwanda’s rugged and mountainous Northern Province.
 Like most coffee from Rwanda, it is 100% Red Bourbon.

 This is a peaberry lot, which refers to the size and shape of the beans.
 Normally coffee seeds develop as a pair with flattened facing sides, but sometimes just one seed develops and forms an oval shape to occupy the entire space within the coffee cherry.
 This is called a peaberry and these small and round coffee beans are carefully selected and separated out from the rest of the crop during the milling stages.